+We are able to deal with most dry skin ailments using gentle but effective treatments.
 Please feel free to telephone the advice line if you are seeking professional advice or treatment for a dry scalp.
-You can email us via our contact page (located above)
+You can email us via our contact page (located above).

 There are many scalp conditions that may cause an inflamed, itchy dry scalp.
 Correct diagnosis before treatment is important.
 We have outlined some of the more common diseases in this paper.
 Please be mindful, the information provided is not designed to assist self diagnosis.
 Professional advice should always be sought.